-(1) The borrower's mortgage loan obligation became more than 120 days delinquent on or after March 1, 2020,
+(1) The borrower's mortgage loan obligation became more than 120 days delinquent on or after March 1, 2020, and

-- (2) The statute of limitations applicable to the foreclosure action being taken expires on or after January 1, 2022; and - (3) Either: - (a) The borrower submitted a completed loss mitigation application and 12 CFR § 1024.41(f)(2) permits the servicer to make the first notice or filing; - (b) The property is abandoned under State or municipal law; or - (c) The servicer has conducted specified outreach and the borrower is unresponsive.
+- (2) The statute of limitations applicable to the foreclosure action being taken expires on or after January 1, 2022. - (3) A servicer may commerce foreclosure on such a loan only if: - (a) The borrower submitted a completed loss mitigation application and 12 CFR § 1024.41(f)(2) permits the servicer to make the first notice or filing; - (b) The property is abandoned under State or municipal law; or - (c) The servicer has conducted specified outreach and the borrower is unresponsive.